 I recently jumped in to assist a client experiencing multiple problems that occurred during a migration to Office 365.
-As I was working to correct and complete the implementation of their new environment, I noticed the time was off by a few hours when accessing some shared mailboxes in Office 365 using Outlook Web App (OWA).
+As I was working to correct and complete the implementation of their new environment, I noticed an issue with regional settings – the time was off by a few hours when accessing some shared mailboxes in Office 365 using Outlook Web App (OWA).
 It was set to Microsoft’s default—Pacific Standard Time.

 If you access the shared mailboxes using the desktop version of Outlook (2010, 2013 or 2016), this typically won’t be a problem as the desktop version of Outlook will simply use your PC’s regional settings.
 However, for various reasons, the desktop version of Outlook may not be an option, as some companies will require all or certain groups of employees to use the web version instead.